 Like these outfit ideas?
 If so, please feel free to pin them to your own Pinterest board.

 Being an American I cooked the turkey

 For the potluck, I did the turkey, but in the Rheinland tradition.
 This means the turkey is filled with a mix of hashed pork, raisins, nuts as well as apples, mushrooms and onions cut into 2/8 of an inch pieces.
 This mix is spiced up with black pepper, salt and hold together with eggs and bread crumbs.
 It’s a traditional Christmas dish in the area where I came from.

 My friends thought that it was funny.
-It was in first the year of me being an American.
-We just had had our oath ceremony half a year ago and I cooked the turkey!
+It was in the first year of me being an American.
+We just had had our oath ceremony half a year before.
+And now I did cook the turkey!
 What most of them didn’t know was that the hostess had asked me to cook it.
 She is vegan, but wanted that the meat lovers get their turkey.
 What’s really funny is that I don’t eat turkey.